USEPA/power-sector-dev-portal/app/public/content/ggplot/best-practices/best-practices.md

           theme_capd()

         plotly::ggplotly(p_so2)
-  - title: "Data Labels"
-    content: |
-      Like tooltips, data labels can help make individual or important data points easier to identify
   - title: "Alt Text for Charts"
     content: |
        Alternative text helps make charts more accessible for users who cannot rely on visuals.
 Alt text should be specific and detailed but not overly wordy; it can be used in combination with other, non-visual representations of the same data, such as tables or direct downloads.